UNICORE-EU/server-bundle/README-UPGRADE.txt

    The Python files in lib/ might need to be updated.
 Make a diff to check for changes and apply them.

-   The new version REQUIRES PYTHON 3
+   The TSI REQUIRES PYTHON 3

 ***
-***  Update procedure from 7.x
+***  Update notes from 8.0.x
 ***

-This involves merging config files, and is described here: https://sourceforge.net/projects/unicore/files/Servers/Core/8.0.3/README-UPGRADE.txt/view
+Please update the logging configurations (logging.properties) to log4j/2 syntax.
+You can use the example files in the distribution as starting points.

+Newer versions of the TSI require Python3.
+If updating TSI files, make sure to use Python3 to run.

+***
+***  Update notes from 7.x
+***
+For 8.x, the config file syntax has changed.
+Please refer to https://sourceforge.net/projects/unicore/files/Servers/Core/8.0.3/README-UPGRADE.txt/view